Verdex-Project/Verdex/README.md

 Verdex is an ambitious project envisioned and developed by the Verdex Team for the App Development Project module in Year 1 Semester 2 of the Diploma in Information Technology course at Nanyang Polytechnic.

 The app has a 50% chance of being live at [verdex.app](https://verdex.app).
-Try your luck.
+Try your luck lol.

 Members of the Verdex Team include:
 - [Prakhar Trivedi (@Prakhar896)](https://github.com/Prakhar896) - Verdex Itinerary Generation & Overall Lead